d2l-ai/d2l-en/chapter_recurrent-modern/machine-translation-and-dataset.md

 will have the same length
 to be loaded in minibatches of the same shape.

-Now we define a function to [**transform text sequences into minibatches for training.**]
-We append the special “&lt;eos&gt;” token to the end of every sequence to indicate the end of the sequence.
-When a model is predicting
-by
-generating a sequence token after token, the generation of the “&lt;eos&gt;” token can suggest that the output sequence is complete.
-Besides,
-we also record the length
-of each text sequence excluding the padding tokens.
-This information will be needed by some models that we will cover later.

-## [**Vocabulary**]

 Since the machine translation dataset consists of pairs of languages,